chengaf/DALAUP/README.md

 ### Disclaimer

-If you find any bugs,  please report them to me.
+If you have any problems about the paper or the code,  please report them to me.
 Feel free to contact chenganfeng AT iie.ac.cn.

 We have updated the Fig.2 in our paper, we made a new typesetting on the figures in camera-ready and confused two evaluation metrics in Fig.2.
 We correct this in the revision which can be found in [arxiv](https://arxiv.org/abs/1906.07318).
 Thanks the PHD student Rui Tang from sichuan university for pointing this.
 (2019-11-07 Anfeng Cheng)